Orontes I: Legacy

 Orontes is regarded as the ancestor of the Orontid dynasty, which established itself in Armenia, Sophene, and Commagene during the Achaemenid and Hellenistic period.
 Orontes II, who was the satrap of Armenia and led the Armenian contingent (together with Mithrenes) at the Battle of Gaugamela in 331 BC, was either a son or grandson of Orontes.

-Orontes is mentioned in one of the stelae of Mount Nemrut, erected by his descendant Antiochus I of Commagene (r.
+Orontes is mentioned in one of the stelae (monument containing information) of Mount Nemrut, erected by his descendant Antiochus I of Commagene (r.
 70–31 BC).
 The inscription of the stelae places Orontes as the founder of the Orontid dynasty, and mentions his marriage with Rhodogune, in order to highlight the Commagenian claim to Achaemenid ancestry.
-A relief of Orontes was also erected by the stelae, which, however, has been destroyed.
+A relief of Orontes was also erected on the stelae, which, however, has been destroyed.

 Coinage

-It has been suggested that the gold coins minted at Lampsacus were by Orontes due to two reasons.
-The first reason was that the bronze and silver coins minted by Orontes with the same reverse type, were originally thought to be minted at Lampsacene.
-However, it has now been deduced that the bronze and silver coins were minted at Adramyteion and Cisthene instead.
-The second was that these coins were all minted during the same period, between 387–330 BC according to the American numismatist Agnes Baldwin.
+Some numismatics have attributed the gold coins minted at Lampsacus to Orontes due to two reasons.
+The first reason was that they have the same mint location and reverse side as the bronze and silver coins of Orontes.
+However, it has now been the discovered that they did not share the same mint site, as the bronze and silver coins of Orontes were in reality minted at Adramyteion and Cisthene instead.
+The second reason was that these coins were all minted during the same period, between 387–330 BC according to the American numismatist Agnes Baldwin.

 According to the numismatist Hyla A. Troxell, there is nothing that suggests Orontes controlled Lampsacus.
 When the satrap Artabazus rebelled against Artaxerxes III in 356 BC, he hired the Athenian military commander Chares.
 The latter inflicted a heavy defeat on the king's forces, and retook Sigeum and Lampsacus for Artabazus.
 Troxell argues that Orontes had already started his second revolt by then, due to his correspondence with the Athenians, who awarded him Athenian citizenship.
 He further adds that Chares would not have taken Lampsacus from Orontes, due to the latter being a relative of Artabazus and also being in rebellion against the king at the time.
 In 352 BC, Lampsacus was once again under the king's control.
-Troxell suggests that the gold coin may have instead been minted by Artabazus, or even an unknown satrap loyal to the king.
+Troxell suggests that the gold coins may have instead been minted by Artabazus, or even an unknown satrap loyal to the king.